|TyEL basic insurance|

 |Value||Share prices||Interest rates||Real estate|

 The Board of Directors decides on the principles concerning the use of derivative contracts and the principles for the solvency classification of investments.
-Based on a proposal by the Chief Investment Officer, the CEO decides on the risk classification of investments and an independent investment risk management function will give an opinion on the proposals.
+Based on a proposal by the Chief Investment Officer, the CEO decides on the risk classification of investments and the actuary function’s independent investment risk manager will give an opinion on the proposals.
 Solvency classification is reviewed on a regular basis.
 The Board of Directors receives an independent monitoring report on the adherence to the classification criteria, and on the use of derivative contracts and the impact this has on the solvency limit.